Virgin Atlantic: Competition

 In 1991, Virgin Atlantic was given permission to operate from Heathrow following the abolition of the London Air Traffic Distribution Rules (TDRs), which had governed the distribution of traffic between Heathrow and Gatwick airports since 1978, primarily to bolster the profitability of Gatwick.

 The Civil Aviation Authority also transferred two pairs of unused landing slots that British Airways held at Tokyo's Narita Airport to Virgin Atlantic, allowing it to increase frequency between Heathrow and Tokyo from four to six weekly round trips, making it easier to compete against British Airways.
 The chairman of BA, Lord King, called the CAA's decision, which the government had endorsed, "a confiscation of his company's property".

+In later years, the scarcity of Heathrow slots became a structural constraint on Virgin Atlantic's growth and on other airlines seeking to enter the airport.
+The Competition and Markets Authority has described slots at capacity-constrained airports as a key barrier to entry, because an airline that wants to compete on a route may have to obtain slots from incumbent carriers.
+A 2023 Department for Transport consultation said that the new entrant rule was intended to help airlines gain access to slot-congested airports, but that in summer 2022 only 12 Heathrow slots were allocated to new entrants from the pool, out of 152,613 summer slots at the airport.
+The same consultation said that, because most slots at capacity-constrained airports were allocated under historic rights, it was not always practical for new entrant airlines to pursue pool slots.

 In the year to October 1993, Virgin Atlantic declared a loss of £9.3 million.
 The decision to abolish the London TDRs and to let Virgin Atlantic operate at Heathrow, in competition with British Airways, became the trigger for BA's so-called dirty tricks campaign against the company.
 During 1993, BA's public relations director, David Burnside, published an article in BA News, British Airways' internal magazine, which argued that Branson's protests against British Airways were a publicity stunt.
 Branson sued British Airways for libel, using the services of George Carman QC.
 BA settled out of court when its lawyers discovered the lengths to which the company had gone in trying to kill off Virgin Atlantic.
 British Airways had to pay a legal bill of up to £3 million, damages to Branson of £500,000, and a further £110,000 to his airline.
 Branson reportedly donated the proceeds from the case to Virgin Atlantic staff.